JonathanBout/JonathanBout/README.md

 ### 👋 Hello!
-I am Jonathan Bout, from The Netherlands :netherlands:.
+I am Jonathan Bout, from The Netherlands.
 - 👀 I usually code in C#, but I have also learnt Javascript, Python and a bit of C++.
 - 📫 You can reach mia via Twitter ([@BoutJonathan](https://twitter.com/BoutJonathan)) or Instagram ([@Dutch_Space](https://www.instagram.com/dutch_space/))
 - I'm an aerospace fan :rocket::star: